bxparks/AceSegment/README.md

 [examples/Max7219Demo](examples/Max7219Demo) and
 [examples/Hc595Demo](examples/Hc595Demo).

-With the software SPI classes in AceSPI (in other words, `SoftSpiInterface` and `SoftSpiFastInterface`) you can use any alternative GPIO pins which are suitable for SPI output.
+With the software SPI classes in AceSPI (in other words, `SimpleSpiInterface` and `SimpleSpiFastInterface`) you can use any alternative GPIO pins which are suitable for SPI output.

 <a name="ScanningModule"></a>